lukestangl/Fish-Marker/README.md

 - Be able to delete marks
 - Us DB to hold user data
 - Create a login for website
+- Make weather emoji dependent on weather in area

 https://github.com/lukestangl/Fish-Marker